The New Calvin Klein Campaign Shows A Different Side Of Naomi Campbell

 “[It] celebrates two totally different perspectives of what sexy looks like,” the brand writes in its campaign notes.
 “The result blurs the line between the public image and private realities of our unapologetic cast and asks the question, ‘How do you do sexy?
 Perfectly filtered or IRL raw?’”

 The #MYCALVINS movement has been a mainstay throughout fashion and pop culture for decades.
-That longevity is a testament to the brand’s dedication to preserving the campaigns widely recognised advertorial markers, namely its sultry and suggestive black-and-white photos starring supermodels and celebrities alike.
+That longevity is a testament to the brand’s dedication to preserving the campaign’s widely recognized advertorial markers, namely its sultry and suggestive black-and-white photos starring supermodels and celebrities alike.

 “The #MYCALVINS IRL campaign brings a unique point of view on sexy by capturing both the posed and stripped-back sides,” the brand explains.
 “The campaign brings to life the playful and pure perspective of sexy; one that encourages self-expression and underscores the idea that sexy is a state of mind.”